Senior Advisor, Strategic M&A

 John advises both local and international companies across a broad range of industries.
 In doing so, he has had extensive dealings with government and other regulatory bodies including the Australian Securities & Investments Commission, the Foreign Investment Review Board, the Australian Securities Exchange and the Takeovers Panel.

-In addition to being named Best Lawyers® 2018 Sydney Commercial Law Lawyer of the Year, John has been recommended for mergers and acquisitions by Best Lawyers in Australia since its inception in 2009, and has also been recommended for corporate law and corporate governance/practice.
-John has also been recommended as a leading lawyer by Chambers Global (2011-2018), IFLRI000 (2011-2019), Legal 500 Asia Pacific (2018), International Who's Who of Mergers & Acquisition Lawyers (2012-2018), and International Who's Who of Corporate Governance Lawyers (2014-2018).
+Most recently named in Best Lawyers® in Australia 2023 in addition to being named Best Lawyers® 2018 Sydney Commercial Law Lawyer of the Year.
+John has been recommended for mergers and acquisitions by Best Lawyers in Australia since its inception in 2009, and has also been recommended for corporate law and corporate governance/practice.
+John was ranked for the Hall of Fame in The Legal 500 Asia Pacific (2021) and has also been recommended as a leading lawyer by Chambers Global (2011-2020), IFLRI000 (2011-2019), The Legal 500 Asia Pacific (2016-21), International Who's Who of Mergers & Acquisition Lawyers (2012-2019), and International Who's Who of Corporate Governance Lawyers (2014-2019).